xia-lab/MetaboAnalystR/README.md

 **MetaboAnalystR** contains the R functions and libraries underlying the popular MetaboAnalyst web server, including > 500 functions for metabolomic data analysis, visualization, and functional interpretation.
 The package is synchronized with the MetaboAnalyst web server.
 After installing and loading the package, users will be able to reproduce the same results from their local computers using the corresponding R command history downloaded from MetaboAnalyst, thereby achieving maximum flexibility and reproducibility.

-## Updates - 02/05/2018

-We present a new update to MetaboAnalystR (In conjuction with the release of MetaboAnalyst Version 4.0) to enable comprehensive metabolomic data analysis, interpretation, and integration with other omics data.
-Three new modules have been added: 1) a module for pathway prediction from high-resolution mass spectral data using the mummichog algorithm; 2) a Biomarker Meta-Analysis module for robust biomarker identification through the combination of multiple metabolomic datasets; and 3) a Network Explorer module for integrative analysis of metabolomics, metagenomics, and/or transcriptomics data.

 ## Getting Started

 ### Step 1.
 Install package dependencies